newrelic/go-agent/GUIDE.md

 );
 ```

 **Note:** The Go Agent will automatically prepend the metric name you pass to `RecordCustomMetric` (`"CustomMetricName"` above) with the string `Custom/`.
 This means the above code would produce a metric named `Custom/CustomMetricName`.
+You'll also want to read over the [Naming Transactions and Metrics](#transactions-and-metrics) section below for advice on coming up with appropriate metric names.

 ## Custom Events